darthinvader/daggerheart-tools/memory-bank/activeContext.md

 ### In Progress (Character Sheet UI)

-- Per-id character sheet at `/characters/$id` with Identity drawer wired via RHF + zod.
-Next: Traits steppers, Resources quick controls, and BottomActionBar.
+- Per-id character sheet at `/characters/$id` with Identity drawer wired via RHF + zod, Traits steppers with budget, Resources quick controls, and Summary identity + HP/Stress snapshot.
+Bottom action bar removed in favor of header actions.
+Drawers use 100dvh with safe-area padding.

 ## Context for Next Session